kean/Align/README.md

 Align introduces a better alternative to Auto Layout [anchors](https://developer.apple.com/documentation/uikit/nslayoutanchor).

 - **Semantic**.
-Align APIs focus on your goals, not math behind constraints.
+Align APIs focus on your goals, not the math behind Auto Layout constraints.
 - **Powerful**.
-Create multiple constraints with a single line by manipulating collections of anchors.
+Create multiple constraints with a single line of code.
 - **Type Safe**.
 Makes it impossible to create invalid constraints, at compile time.
 - **Fluent**.
 Concise and clear API that follows [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
 - **Simple**.
 Stop worrying about `translatesAutoresizingMaskIntoConstraints` and manually activating constraints.

-To give you a taste of what *semantic* APIs look like, here is an example:
+To give you a taste of what the *semantic* APIs look like, here is an example:

 ```swift
 view.anchors.edges.pin(insets: 20, alignment: .center)